This baked chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 If you want to decorate exactly as I did:

-I dolloped the ganache right on top of my chocolate cheesecake and smoothed it out with a small spatula.
-Then once it was all smooth, I start spinning the plate around while holding the very edge of my spatula at an angle to the ganache, making a small dent and moving out slowly to create the spiral effect.
+Dollop the ganache right on top of my chocolate cheesecake and smooth it out with a small spatula.
+Then, once it was all smooth, start spinning the plate around while holding the very edge of my spatula at an angle to the ganache, making a small dent and moving out slowly to create the spiral effect.

 I then piped the chocolate whipped cream rosettes around the outside, roughly where I knew my slices would be and sprinkled with little chocolate flakes.
 A simple method with a really professional result.